-Introduction: Gena Philibert-Ortega is a genealogist and author of the book “From the Family Kitchen.”
-In this blog article, Gena searches old newspapers to discover interesting stories about the life of Wilhelmina Beatrice Rahner, a.k.a.
+Introduction: Gena Philibert-Ortega is a genealogist and author of the book “” In this blog article, Gena searches old newspapers to discover interesting stories about the life of Wilhelmina Beatrice Rahner, a.k.a.
 Mrs. Houdini – the wife of the famous magician.

 Even if you have no interest in magic, chances are you have a passing knowledge of the master of magic himself, Harry Houdini (1874-1926).
 Popularized by film and known for his logic-defying tricks and escape stunts, Houdini is synonymous with magic.
 But how much do you know about his wife, Bess Houdini?
 Chances are very little.